Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Effect of Data Size for Non-Adversarial Examples used during AIT

+Figure \ref{fig:append_exp} shows additional visualization examples of dialogue hallucinations from NoCaps and OKVQA datasets, showing the effectiveness of our AIT compared to LLaVA.
+We highlighted the hallucinated part in red.

-\section{Effect of Data Size for Non-Adversarial Examples used during AIT.}
+\section{Effect of Data Size for Non-Adversarial Examples used during AIT}

-Since most training data do not contain adversarial dialogues, we explored the effect by directly including more non-adversarial prepended dialogue data from LLaVA-Instruct-665K during AIT.
-We add an additional 50K, 100K, 150K, and 200K training data, and the result evaluated on IconQA is shown in Table \ref{table:665k}.
-The performance increased with more non-adversarial examples but too much non-adversarial data also introduced noise, leading to performance fluctuation.
+Since most training data do not contain adversarial dialogues, we explore the effect by directly including more non-adversarial prepended dialogue data from LLaVA-Instruct-665K during AIT.
+We add additional 50K, 100K, 150K, and 200K training data, and the result evaluated on IconQA is shown in Table \ref{table:665k}.
+The performance increases with more non-adversarial examples but too much non-adversarial data also introduces noise, leading to performance fluctuation.
 With this ablation study, we believe including partial non-adversarial examples during the fine-tuning stage of AIT would help improve the performance.